vikbert/pixss/docs/README.md

 │       └── pixss.min.css.map
 ```

-## Customize the CSS
+## Customize the SCSS
-The project structure:
+`pixss` is simple to be customized by changing the the variables in the following `sass` files:

+- _Base.sass
+- _Breakpoint.sass
+- _Color.sass
+- _Typography.sass

 ```bash
 src/
 └── styles